bertkdowns/pyomo-replace/paper/paper.md

 This code is very similar to how a flowsheet is normally defined in IDAES.
 The only difference is in the last couple of lines:

 - the `DutyHeater` class is an extension of the IDAES `Heater` class that defines the state variables that should be used by `pyomo-replace`.
 - in most cases^[There are some exceptions, such as when both inlets are required to have the same pressure or temperature.
-However these are rare and there are other solutions to manage them.], the inlet ports need to be defined to fully specify the model.
+However these are rare and there are other solutions to manage them, such as treating these inlets as outlets instead.], the inlet ports need to be defined to fully specify the model.
 However, the inlet ports do not need to be defined if there is another model 'upstream' of the current model. register_inlet_ports registers the properties of all inlet ports that do not have another model upstream as state vars.
 This is all that is needed to fully define the model.
 - pprint_replacements is a helper function that prints a list of all state variables, and any that are being replaced by other variables.
 It would print the following:

 ```